Notify Kit FCM Mode

 Manual setup

-If the CLI doesn't work for your project (Expo managed workflow, heavily customized Xcode configs, exotic monorepo layouts), the legacy manual guide walks through the Xcode steps.
-You'll still use the same NotifeeExtensionHelper.populateNotificationContent(...) call — only the scaffolding differs.
+If automation does not work for your bare React Native project because of heavily customized Xcode configs or exotic monorepo layouts, the legacy manual guide walks through the Xcode steps.
+You'll still use the same NotifeeExtensionHelper.populateNotificationContent(...) call; only the scaffolding differs.

 What the Swift template does

-The generated NotificationService.swift is under your ownership after generation — regenerating with --force will overwrite it, so if you customize it, keep the populateNotificationContent call intact.
+The generated NotificationService.swift is under your ownership after generation.
+Regenerating with CLI --force or rebuilding disposable Expo native folders can overwrite it, so if you customize it, keep the populateNotificationContent call intact.
 The template:

 - Implements